N2CON TECHNOLOGY

 What about SaaS sprawl and shadow IT?

-Startups often adopt tools rapidly.
+Startups adopt tools rapidly by nature.
 Implement governance early: approved tool lists, data classification, and visibility into what Software as a Service (SaaS) is in use.
 This prevents data leakage and compliance issues as you grow.
 See SaaS sprawl governance.

 How do we secure a remote-first or hybrid team?

-Remote security focuses on identity, endpoint protection, and secure access.
-Implement MFA everywhere, manage devices with Mobile Device Management (MDM), and use Zero Trust access rather than traditional VPNs.
+Remote security centers on identity, endpoint protection, and secure access.
+Implement MFA everywhere, manage devices with Mobile Device Management (MDM), and use Zero Trust access rather than relying on traditional VPNs.
 See remote work security.

 What security measures help with customer sales cycles?

-Enterprise customers will ask about your security program.
+Enterprise customers will ask about your security program during procurement.
 Having MFA, access controls, backup testing, and incident response documented helps you complete security questionnaires faster.
 Build an evidence pack early.
 See vendor questionnaire checklist.

 How does N2CON support high-growth companies?

-We provide scalable IT and security that grows with you—from first office buildouts to enterprise-grade security programs.
-We help you avoid technical debt by building right the first time, and we can scale our services as your headcount grows.
+We provide scalable IT and security that grows with your organization.
+We help you build foundations right the first time so you avoid technical debt, and we can scale our services as your headcount grows.

 Want to build security right from the start?